 Each year, millions of patients experience adverse outcomes resulting from care received in healthcare settings, creating a tremendous burden on healthcare systems and public health.
 Since the early 2000s, national attention has been directed toward healthcare safety and infection prevention in healthcare settings.
-During this time, strides have been made to reduce medical harm, including healthcare-associated infections (HAIs) and preventable adverse events (PAEs) in healthcare facilities.
+During this time, strides have been made to reduce medical harm, including HAIs and PAEs in healthcare facilities.

-Increased public awareness and understanding about these types of events has prompted consumers and policy makers to take action.
+Increased public awareness and understanding about these types of events has prompted consumers and policymakers to take action.
 Healthcare safety reporting legislation that requires facilities to publicly disclose HAIs and PAEs encourages facilities to implement effective infection prevention and quality control measures to reduce the risk of adverse events.
 As patient demand for healthcare transparency increases, more states are publicly reporting healthcare quality information in consumer-directed reports.